syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

                 name: "Rectangle",
                 height: 40,
                 width: 80,
-                //Specifies the size of palette Item
+                //Specifies the size of symbol
                 paletteItem: {
-                    //Defines the size of the palette item
+                    //Defines the size of the symbol
                     width: 50,
                     height: 50,
                     margin: {